 The state restores the title deeds to the claimant community and then rents the reserve back to the old landowners.
 This type of agreement is appropriate in situations where the possibility of local economic development through tourism is limited, and implementing full comanagement would provide inadequate restitution.
-The current management agency maintains all authority in running the reserve and the management and development thereof.
-Rent, often in the form of financial compensation to the claimants for the period of the lease agreement.
+The current management agency maintains all authority in running the reserve and the new landowners have no role in the management and development thereof.
+Rent, often in the form of a community levy, provides direct financial compensation to the claimants for the period of the lease agreement.
 There are multiple options for lease contracts including fixed cash leases, flexible cash leases, percentage share leases and share of income leases.

-Part Co-Management / Par
+Part Co-Management / Part Lease: